Paul's chief works of ministry were first accomplished here, with the assistance of Barnabas and also Mark and Timothy.

 Will the dictatorial Erdogan's "reforms' cause them to be re-plastered over or painted over?
 Much of the building is largely what it was under the Byzantines, though sadly deprived of the glorious aspect it had back then with the innumerable, lavish, golden embellishments.
 Even so, it remains a stunning sight because of its enormous dome and the huge open space beneath it, along with the dozens of fine marble pillars, many of which were brought there from all parts of Justinian's empire, taken from pagan temples to embelish the church.

-A fresco of Christ and his mother, newly discovered in 1968 in Nicaea (modern Iznik, Turkey), in a ruined church, just above the floor level of the church destroyed in the Greek-Turkish war.
-The savage war was fought in the early twenties of the last century; the resident Greek population and the Greek armies were all driven out, and the Turkish nation was firmly established in the first years after the collapse of the Ottoman Empire at the close of World War I. The picture was taken by Ronald Ginther on a tour in 1968.
+A savage war was fought in the early twenties of the last century; the resident Greek population and the Greek armies were all driven out, and the Turkish nation was firmly established in the first years after the collapse of the Ottoman Empire at the close of World War I. This picture was taken by Ronald Ginther on a USAF base tour in 1968.

 This stupendous temple was burned and destroyed several times by various madmen seeking fame for the deed that he figured would immortalize him, which it did, as a vandal and a fool.